-What we need is compassion.
-What we need is to hold the lessons of our religious and ethical traditions in our hearts and to actually live by them.
+What we need is compassion and curiosity.
+What we need is to hold the true lessons of our religious and ethical traditions in our hearts and to actually live by them.
 We are all equal.
 We are meant to love one another.
 As parents we need to teach our children these things and we need to keep divisive, rhetorical and polarizing shit off of our televisions.
 When this happened to Alice we told her "she must be a very confused girl to say something like that.
 How sad for her."

 We want to wonder why our kids are bullying each other?
 Look no further than our television sets and the language and topics of conversation we choose to engage in at home.
 Bullying and racism aren't new.
 But we don't have to accept it or just say "kids will be kids."